dccuchile/wefe/doc/user_guide_measurement.rst

     To accurately study and reduce biases contained in word embeddings, queries may contain words that could be offensive to certain groups or individuals.
     The relationships studied between these words DO NOT represent the ideas, thoughts or beliefs of the authors of this library.
-This applies to this and all pages of the documentation.
+    This warning applies to all documentation.

 .. note::

   If you are not familiar with the concepts of query, target and attribute set, please visit the `the framework section <https://wefe.readthedocs.io/en/latest/about.html#the-framework>`__ on the library’s about page.
-These concepts will be widely used in the following sections.
+These concepts are widely used in the following sections.

 A jupyter notebook with this code is located in the following link: `WEFE User Guide <https://github.com/dccuchile/wefe/blob/master/examples/User_Guide.ipynb>`__.